 Public Storage Security Goes Unattended

-In the Chicago-adjacent neighborhood of Lincolnwood, a man storing a case of $1,200-a-bottle wine found his investment totally wiped out after theft.
-That’s a loss of $14,400—and some primo vino.
+For example, in the Chicago-adjacent neighborhood of Lincolnwood, a man storing a case of $1,200-a-bottle wine found his investment totally wiped out after a 2017 theft.
+That’s a loss of $14,400.
+(Not to mention some primo vino.)

 A Soldier’s Stolen Valor